xmjiao/petsc4m-legacy/README.md

 LIMITATIONS
 ===========

-Petsc4m does not support KSPRegister and PCRegister.
-You need to implement these functions directly in C.
+Petsc4m does not support `KSPRegister` and `PCRegister`.
+Therefore, you cannot easily use Petsc4m to implement new solvers for PETSc. these functions directly in C.